 Don’t overlook special programs: ChatGPT for Teachers is free through June 2027, and nonprofit discounts can cut Business or Enterprise costs by up to 75%.

 The one plan that’s hardest to justify?
 ChatGPT Pro at $200/month.
-It’s a remarkable product for the few who actually need it — but the vast majority of users will never come close to needing what it offers beyond Plus.
+GPT-5.4 Pro is genuinely impressive — but the vast majority of users will never come close to needing what it offers beyond Plus.
 And if you occasionally need a burst of extra capacity, buying credits is nearly always cheaper than jumping tiers.

 Update Log